polkadot-developers/substrate-docs/content/md/en/docs/reference/how-to-guides/offchain-workers/offchain-transactions.md

   - signed payload
 ---

-If you use offchain workers to perform long-running computations or fetch data from offline sources, you might want to store the results of the offline operations on-chain.
+If you use offchain workers to perform long-running computations or fetch data from offline sources, it's likely that you'll want to store the results of those operations on-chain.
 However, offchain storage is separate from on-chain resources and you can't save data processed by offchain workers directly to on-chain storage.
-To store any data processed by offchain workers as part of the on-chain state, you must create transactions to send the data from the offchain worker storage to the on-chain storage database.
+To store any data processed by offchain workers as part of the on-chain state, you must create transactions to send the data from the offchain worker storage to the on-chain storage system.

-This guide illustrates how to create signed or unsigned transactions to store data collected by offchain workers.
+This tutorial illustrates how to create offchain workers with the ability to send signed or unsigned transactions to store offchain data on-chain.
 In general, signed transactions are more secure, but require the calling account to handle transaction fees.
 For example:

 - Use **signed transactions** if you want to record the associated transaction caller account and deduct the transaction fee from the caller account.
 - Use **unsigned transactions with signed payload** if you want to record the associated transaction caller, but do not want the caller be responsible for the transaction fee payment.

+## Working with unsigned transactions

-It's also possible to submit **unsigned transactions** without a signed payload—for example, because you don't want to record the associated transaction caller at all
+It's also possible to submit **unsigned transactions** without a signed payload—for example, because you don't want to record the associated transaction caller at all.
 However, there's significant risk in allowing unsigned transactions to modify the chain state.
 Unsigned transactions represent a potential attack vector that a malicious user could exploit.
 If you are going to allow offchain workers to send unsigned transactions, you should include logic that ensures the transaction is authorized.
-For an example of how unsigned transactions can be verified using on-chain state, see the ValidateUnsigned implementation in the [`enact_authorized_upgrade`](https://github.com/paritytech/cumulus/blob/445f9277ab55b4d930ced4fbbb38d27c617c6658/pallets/parachain-system/src/lib.rs#L694) call.
+For an example of how unsigned transactions can be verified using on-chain state, see the `ValidateUnsigned` implementation in the [`enact_authorized_upgrade`](https://github.com/paritytech/cumulus/blob/445f9277ab55b4d930ced4fbbb38d27c617c6658/pallets/parachain-system/src/lib.rs#L694) call.
 In that example, the call validates the unsigned transaction by verifying that the given code hash was previously authorized.

 It is also important to consider that even an unsigned transaction with a signed payload could be exploited because offchain workers can't be assumed to be a reliable source unless you implement strict logic to check the validity of the transaction.